How to Make Wax Melts with Dried Flowers

 As for what flowers can you use in wax melts, anything goes!

 Honestly, you can’t go wrong – try orange slices and coffee beans too!
-I think the growing popularity of wax melts is largely due to their versatility.
+I think the growing popularity of wax melts is primarily due to their versatility.

 How to Make Wax Melts with Dried Flowers